-Canfor will not take or allow any reprisal against any Personnel who, in good faith, reports a suspected violation of the Code of Conduct.
-Any such reprisal by any Personnel will in itself be considered a very serious breach of this Code of Conduct and subject to disciplinary action.
+Canfor will not take or allow any reprisal against Director, Officer or Employee who, in good faith, reports a suspected violation of this policy.
+Any such reprisal by a Director, Officer or Employee will in itself be considered a very serious breach of this Code and subject to disciplinary action.

 All reported violations will be investigated.
 Where an investigation determines that a violation has occurred, appropriate action will be taken.

-Any Code of Conduct requests for clarification should be directed to the Senior Legal Officer.
+Code clarifications should be directed to the Senior Vice President, Corporate Development and Legal Affairs.